wds4/DCoSL/README.md

 ### DIP-00: each user occupies the center of his or her web of trust (the Principle of Relativity)

+use of graphs to represent data structures; use of cryptographic identifiers for nodes (and edges)

-## DIP-01: explicit, intentional attestations rather than scraped data (the grapevine)
+### DIP-01: explicit, intentional attestations rather than scraped data (the grapevine)

 specifics: two types of ratings: endorse user as curator; endorse item

-## DIP-02: use of graphs to represent data structures (the Concept Graph)

-use of cryptographic identifiers for nodes (and edges)
+### DIP-02: complex lists

+parent list augmented by auxiliary lists

-## DIP-03: the Context tree and inheritance of average scores
+### DIP-03: the Context tree and inheritance of average scores

-# DIPs (GIPs?) ?-?: the grapevine
+## DIPs (GIPs?) ?-?: the grapevine

 weighted averages; contextual influence; each attestation is accompanied by confidence; each calculated score is accompanied by input, which is sum of weights

 core relationships

-# DIPs (CIPs) ?-?: Concept Graph:
+## DIPs (CIPs) ?-?: Concepts

-grow a simple list into a complex list, and ultimately into a 'concept'
+basic types of nodes: JSONSchema, wordType, set, superset, instance basic types of relationships: subsetOf, JSONSchemaFor, specificInstanceOf the Loki Principle

-## DIPs ?-?: relationships between lists: the concept graph
+## DIPs ?-?: relationships between concepts: the concept graph

+three basic relationships between concepts

 ## DIPs ?-?: data models as graphs, a graph as a small handful of lists